What is employee experience?

 Examples of organizations with great employee experience

 Employee experience requires that employers go beyond checking off the boxes.
 It requires taking steps to customize their efforts by understanding what makes them different as an employer and how their specific experience should reflect that—after all, two retail stores or food chains can have comprehensive but completely different employee experiences.
-Here are a few organizations that we can look to who are doing employee experience in a way that’s aligned to their specific mission, values, and employee needs.
+Here are a few organizations we can look to who are doing employee experience in a way aligned with their specific mission, values, and employee needs.

-In their effort to improve employee experience, Hilton Hotels committed to upgrading their physical staff spaces for hourly service workers—including new lighting, fresh paint, renovated cafeterias and locker rooms.
+In their effort to improve employee experience, Hilton Hotels committed to upgrading their physical staff spaces for hourly service workers—including new lighting, fresh paint, renovated cafeterias, and locker rooms.
 These are just the cosmetic changes—they also introduced recent policy and benefit changes that included parental leave benefits for salaried and hourly workers.
 This is a notable shift, as many organizations focus their engagement efforts on corporate employees.

 Our mission is to be the most hospitable company in the world, and you can’t do that without great people, and you can’t get great people without being a great workplace.